SEL-Columbia/NeXT/docs/README.rst

 **0.2a-407c53e [2011-09-29]**

-Fixed BUG in cumulative population SQL that was causing browser crash.
+Fixed BUG in cumulative demand SQL that was causing browser crash.

 **0.2-ac8a75b [2011-09-29]**

 Release that includes all originally spec'd functionality.
 Added:

-- The ability to add a facility and recalculate NN's
+- The ability to add a supply and recalculate NN's
-- Display of the cumulative population within X meters
+- Display of the cumulative demand within X meters
 - Calculator to determine percent within X meters
 - Minor display fixes